Ludobico/WorldStory-AI/README.md

 ## User config

 Before creating and interacting with a character, you can set the User's name, picture, and preferences for era, name, and gender.
-Create a user profile bt modifying the `UserConfig.ini` file in the [backend/Characters/User](./backend/Characters/User/) folder
+Create a user profile by modifying the `UserConfig.ini` file in the [backend/Characters/User](./backend/Characters/User/) folder

 ![Alt text](./frontend/src/components/Static/user_config.png)